 The number one thing to watch for when your teaching your child how to read big numbers is how they insert commas in a number.

-Once she has that skill nailed down, you can teach The Trick for reading big numbers in a flash.
+Once your child has that skill nailed down, you can teach this trick for reading big numbers in a flash.

-How to read big numbers (a quick trick)
+How to read big numbers (Kelli’s quick trick)

 If your child can easily read a number like 457, she’ll have no trouble reading very big numbers.

 Starting at the end of the number and moving from right to left (the opposite of reading), say the names of the commas:

 - The third comma (which is rare) is named “billion”

 That is literally all you have to remember.
 The names of those three commas, in order.

 Have your child take a moment before reading any large number to notice how many commas there are, and say the name of the commas.

 STEP 2: Read each group of numbers between the commas